-1.6.3.1 The specific needs of critically ill children are considered.
+1.6.3.1 The specific needs of critically ill children, including transfer, are considered.

 Paediatric early warning scores should be visible on all age specific observation charts.
 Verbal confirmation should be given as to whom would provide anaesthetic support to the multidisciplinary team caring for a critically ill child.
+The policy for interdisciplinary management should be submitted and verbally relayed and should include retrieval policy, where the critically ill child will be treated while awaiting retrieval or admission to PICU and contact with paediatricians.
+Network and local policies, evidence of multidisciplinary working, and a named lead anaesthetist should be provided.